 At a minimum, you should always have a:

 In addition, keep a chemical cupboard — out of reach of children and pets — that contains your cleaning agents:

 - Dish soap

 - Dishwasher detergent

 If you have hardwood floors or wood furniture, only use cleaning products formulated for those materials.

 Some flat-top stoves require special cleaning products, too.
-All of these products can be found at a reasonable price at your local stores or online.
+You can find all these products at a reasonable price at your local stores or online.

-As you’re unpacking and cleaning, you’ll constantly be reaching for a trash can to toss your dirty paper towels.
+While unpacking and cleaning, you’ll likely find yourself constantly reaching for a trash can to toss your dirty paper towels.
 A grocery bag will do the trick to start, but ultimately you’ll want the real thing.

 The biggest garbage can will go in the main trash-disposing area — the kitchen.
 If you don’t create a lot of waste, a small 10-gallon receptacle might be sufficient, and you can put it inside a cabinet to save space.
 Otherwise, a 12–16 gallon should work.
-Anything bigger isn’t recommended for an average-sized apartment.
+We don’t recommend anything larger for an average-sized apartment.

 Trash can liners and bags are next on your list.
 If you want to reduce your carbon footprint, Amazon carries 100% biodegradable and compostable trash bags.